alicewriteswrongs/old-blog/_posts/2015-08-30-a-post-rc-update.markdown

 (using repeating-key XOR) and then sending it to Bob, who can decrypt it with their shared secret.

-It's not intended to be secure in any way, but rather use a little demonstration to explain better how DH works.
+It's not intended to be secure in any way, but rather used as a little demonstration to explain better how DH works.

 Diffie-Hellman is super super cool!
 And it's actually very easy to